-We will promote equality and diversity through the work of the Children's Trust, as described in this Plan.
+We are committed to the promotion of equality and diversity through the work of the Children's Trust, as described in this plan.

-We will do this by identifying need and working together to address this, within our available resources.
-All of our priorities identify how we will work with children or young people who face disadvantages, to improve their health and wellbeing.
+We will promote equality by identifying need and working together to address this, within our available resources.
+All of our priorities identify how we will work with children or young people who face disadvantages, to promote their health and wellbeing.

-More information is provided in our Equality Impact Assessment.
+More information is provided in our Equality Impact Assessment. (#link to be included)

-2. Children's Trust achievements between 2011 and 2014
+2. Children's Trust achievements in 2011 - 2014

 Our new Children, Young People and Families Plan builds on the partnership working that was set out in our Plan for 2011-14.
-During the three years of this Plan, our achievements have included:
+During the three years of this plan, our achievements have included:

-- the delivery of a transformation programme for Children's Social Care, which established a new delivery model for the service - the establishment of the Multi-agency Safeguarding Hub (MASH), as a single point of contact for all professionals to report safeguarding concerns about children or vulnerable adults - the development and implementation of the Nottinghamshire Looked After Children Strategy for 2012-15 and The Pledge for Looked After Children.
-These identify how the County Council, supported by partner agencies, will provide support to children and young people who are in care.
+- the delivery of a transformation programme for Children's Social Care, which established a new operating model - the establishment of the Multi-agency Safeguarding Hub, as the first point of contact for new safeguarding concerns about children and vulnerable adults - the development and implementation of the Nottinghamshire Looked After Children Strategy for 2012-15, identifying how the County Council, supported by partner agencies, will provide support to children and young people who are in care.
 This work included input from looked after children and young people - revising and simplifying the Nottinghamshire Pathway to Provision, to be used by practitioners in partner organisations.
-This outlines Nottinghamshire's offer of early help services, and describes how integrated early help services relate to more specialist services - the publication of an Early Help Development Plan, identifying activities to further improve the early help offer - the establishment of the Early Help Unit as a central contact point for requests for early help services - reviewing Nottinghamshire's approach to common assessment, including consultation with partners - the establishment of an Integrated Commissioning Hub, hosted by Nottinghamshire County Council to commission children's health services on behalf of a range of health commissioners - a pathfinder project to develop and implement a combined Education Health and Care Plan for children with complex needs, ahead of this becoming a statutory requirement
+This outlines Nottinghamshire's offer of early help services, and describes how integrated early help services relate to more specialist services - the publication of an Early Help Development Plan, identifying activities to further improve the early help offer - the establishment of the Early Help team as a central contact point for requests for early help services - reviewing Nottinghamshire's approach to common assessment, including consultation with partners - the establishment of an Integrated Commissioning Hub, hosted by Nottinghamshire County Council to commission children's health services on behalf of a range of health commissioners - a pathfinder project to develop and implement a combined Education Health and Care Plan for children with complex needs, ahead of this becoming a statutory requirement

-- the development of integrated care pathways, including a Multi-Agency Autistic Spectrum Pathway, which has now been broadened to include support for children/young people with Attention Deficit and Hyperactivity Disorder (ADHD) - the publication of an Integrated Commissioning Strategy for Teenage Pregnancy - support for the Family Nurse Partnership programme in Nottinghamshire - support for the delivery of Nottinghamshire's Strategy for Closing the Educational Gaps - support for the development of a Child and Family Poverty Strategy for Nottinghamshire - support for work led by public health, including work to increase the numbers of children and young people who are of a healthy weight and work to promote breastfeeding.
+- the development of integrated care pathways, including a Multi-Agency Autistic Spectrum Pathway, which has now been broadened to include support for children/young people with Attention Deficit Activity Disorder (ADHD) - the publication of a Teenage Pregnancy Strategy - support for the Family Nurse Partnership programme in Nottinghamshire - support for the delivery of Nottinghamshire's Strategy for Closing the Educational Gap - support for the development of a Child and Family Poverty Strategy for Nottinghamshire - support for work led by public health, including work to increase the numbers of children and young people who are of a healthy weight and work to promote breastfeeding.